Granite Countertop

 Unlike porous materials that harbor

-Most installations require resealing every one to three years, depending on porosity and usage patterns.
-A simple water test determines necessity if water beads on the surface, the seal is intact; if it absorbs within minutes, resealing is recommended.
+Yes, most granite countertops require sealing to prevent staining, typically every one to three years depending on the stone's porosity.
+A quick water test tells you when it's due: if water beads on the surface, the seal is holding; if it soaks in within a few minutes, it's time to reseal.